By: Jeff Hoch, Principal Architect

 3. Fire Blocking - Missing or Damaged

-Fire blocking is installed to reduce the spread of fire, particularly from vertical spaces to horizontal spaces and visa-versa.
+Fire blocking is installed to reduce the spread of fire, particularly from vertical spaces to horizontal spaces and vice versa.
 Not understanding the requirements or purpose of fire blocking results in the failure to install it at all required locations.
 Additionally, not understanding the purpose results in the fire blocking being damaged by later trades who often knock it out to run their plumbing, electrical, or mechanical through the area.
 The risk is that in the event of a fire, the lack of fire blocking can allow the fire to spread more rapidly and reduce the time the occupants have to evacuate the building, resulting in injuries and fatalities.

 Repairs can only be reasonably accomplished before the drywall is installed, otherwise the condition would be difficult to locate.
 Repairs cost about $500 per location, which includes repainting the entire wall plane.